Cat Is Holding Their Paw Up When Sitting: 8 Vet-Reviewed Reasons Why

 Is it typical for a cat to sit with one paw raised?

 It’s not unusual for cats to sit with a raised paw, but it’s not necessarily typical for every cat.
 While they often make paw gestures to communicate, you could also notice your cat raising their paw when you are not close.
-Paw gestures should not get you freaked out, particularly if your cat calms down once you offer attention, affection, or a treat.
+Paw gestures should not get you freaked out, particularly if your cat stops doing it once you offer attention, affection, or a treat.

-Should I worry if my cat keeps raising its paw at random things?
+Should I worry if my cat keeps raising their paw at random things?

 Why does my cat raise one paw to touch my face?